jhlagado/monty/tutorial.md

 2 z /=          // z is now 5
 ```

-## Data width

-Monty can work in two modes: _byte mode_ and _word mode_.
-In byte mode, all values are assumed to be 8 bits, while in
-word mode, all values are assumed to be 16 bits.
-The user can change the mode to byte mode by using the command /bm.
-The user can change to word mode with the command /wm.

-The default mode for Monty is word mode.
-This means that if the user does not specify a mode, all values will be assumed to be
-16 bits.

-When Monty is in byte mode, the following rules apply:

-All values are stored as 8-bit integers.
-All operations are performed on 8-bit integers.

-When Monty is in word mode, the following rules apply:

-All values are stored as 16-bit integers.
-All operations are performed on 16-bit integers.

-The mode of Monty can be changed at any time by using the /bm or /wm commands.

 ## Arrays

 Monty arrays are a type of data structure that can be used to store a collection of elements.
 Arrays are indexed, which means that each element in the array has a unique number associated with it.
 This number is called the index of the element.